globalize9/Yushi-Wei/README.md

 Hi, welcome to Yushi's repository!
 You will find sample projects that I've worked on here in Python and R. Feel free to reach out if you have any suggestion/comment.
 Enjoy!

 ## Monte-Carlo Delta-Hedged Option in R
 The purpose of this study is to examine the effect of large price movement on the Delta-hedged call option.
 The stock price was simulated under the risk-neutral measure using geometric Brownian motion.
 Jump in stock price resulted in imperfect Delta-hedging.
 For small change in the underlying, the hedge ratio (defined as the ratio of Delta-hedged portfolio to the call option from Black-Scholes) is approximately one.
 Once the stock price jumps up or down, the hedge ratio deviated significantly from one.
-The question to the reader is now why does the hedge ratio deviate from one if it is Delta-hedged? (hint: look at the replicating portfolio)
+The question to the reader is why does the hedge ratio deviate from one if it is Delta-hedged? (hint: look at the replicating portfolio)

 ![Sample Simulation](https://github.com/globalize9/Yushi-Wei/blob/master/Images/Delta_Hedge_Upward_Jump10.png)